Friday, October 21, 2005

 3:32 PM

-Blogger Sultry said...
+Blogger Abhilasha Krishnan said...

 Much of our need to categorize and measure comes, I believe, from the fear of the unknown... to be able to find a pattern in something implies that there is a meaning to it, that a causal relationship can be established, which in turn implies that one can derive a simple mathematical formula for working the system... and I guess that's what you're trying to say here, that it all reduces to a formula--provided, of course, that no one comes along who questions strongly enough the assumption of the necessity of a historical trend to behavior... why must something be predictable in order to be non-threatening?
 Why, indeed...